rasmus-bn/Investigation-Reporting-Blog/README.md

 ### TF-IDF

-*https://raw.githubusercontent.com/rasmus-bn/Investigation-Reporting-Blog/master/images/TF-IDF%20scoring.png - A screenshot from 'Encoding examples.ipynb' in the blog repo*

 The count based scoring seemed like it had all the functionality needed to perform sentiment analysis.
-However the scoring method called TF-IDF<sup>** guide</sup> adds just some extra nice functionality.
-TF-IDF stands for Term Frequency - Inverse Document Frequency<sup>** wiki</sup>.
+However the scoring method called TF-IDF adds just some extra nice functionality.
+TF-IDF stands for Term Frequency - Inverse Document Frequency<sup>6</sup>.
 Instead of being based on occurence count the TF-IDF is based on the occurence frequency in the current text and the inverse frequency of the word in the entire dataset.
-This means that words that are rare in the dataset will be weighted higher than words that are very common.
+This means that words that are rare in the dataset will be weighted higher than words that are very common<sup>5</sup>.
 Below is an example of the TF-IDF does in use:

 ![alt text](https://raw.githubusercontent.com/rasmus-bn/Investigation-Reporting-Blog/master/images/TF-IDF%20scoring.png "See 'Encoding examples.ipynb' in the repo")
 *https://raw.githubusercontent.com/rasmus-bn/Investigation-Reporting-Blog/master/images/TF-IDF%20scoring.png - A screenshot from 'Encoding examples.ipynb' in the blog repo*

 As shown in the example the more common words used like 'rose' and 'is' be weighted as less important than the more rare words like 'tulip'. 'tulip' is mentioned once in the text and has a score of 0.33 which is very close to the score of 'is' at 0.37 which is mentioned 3 times.

 This is useful in the case of sentiment analysis.
 If many positive and negative negative would mention a specific word the that word will have less significant meaning when trying to predict positive or negative.
 The TfidfVectorizer takes care of down-prioritising those kind of words.
-The machine learning library for python called scikit-learn<sup>** </sup> reccommends<sup>** </sup> TfdifVectorizer<sup>** </sup> over CountVecotizer<sup>** </sup> when working with text data.
+The machine learning library for python called scikit-learn reccommends<sup>7</sup> TfdifVectorizer<sup>8</sup> over CountVecotizer<sup>9</sup> when working with text data.
 This was also the method we went with.

 ## Conclusion
 Using Bag of Words way of encoding with TF-IDF scoring method is a great way to encode text data to feed into a machine learning model.
 It provides a score for each word, based on how many times the word occurs in a text and how rare that word is.
 This is great because the it helps sorts out the more significant words from the less.